 Before committing to leasing a space in a shopping centre, there are several questions to ask the landlord.
 These are the questions that you want to ask to determine whether this in the right shopping centre for your business.
-These questions are your due diligence questions – and you ask before the negotiations around specific commercial terms begin.
+They are your due diligence questions – and you ask them before the negotiations around specific commercial terms begin.

 What do the Foot Traffic, Car Park Ratios & Average Spend Statistics say about the Centre?

 Landlords count the foot traffic and collect gross sales information.
 The foot traffic and sales performance is going to determine the level of success that your business can achieve in a shopping centre.
 That being that case, it’s critical that you ask for, and analyse, this information prior to committing to a lease.